DannieCWL/mongohouse.io/README.md

 ### This set of APIs is good for:

 1. building analytic applications;
-2. creating report using data aggregation and re-organization;
+2. creating a report using data aggregation and re-organization;
 3. feeding to AI framework to support market prediction and machine learning/traning.

 ### This set of APIs is NOT good for:

-However, this set of APIs is not suitable for creating application to display and look up for single data point.
+However, this set of APIs is not suitable for creating an application to display and look up for single data point.
 Some of the key information is intentionally hashed for a number of reasons:

 1. MongoHouse does not own the copyright of the data;
 2. MongoHouse can not guarantee the integrity of the data;